zchee/neovim-wiki/Building-Neovim.md

 port had to be updated to support TLS for file downloads, so your installed version may not have that feature.

-If you see the download complaining about a sha256sum mismatch, where the actual sha256sum is `e3b0c44298fc1c149afbf4c8996fb92427ae41e4649b934ca495991b7852b855`, then this is your issue (that's the sha256sum of an empty file).
+If you get an error regarding a sha256sum mismatch, where the actual sha256sum is `e3b0c44298fc1c149afbf4c8996fb92427ae41e4649b934ca495991b7852b855`, then this is your issue (that's the sha256sum of an empty file).
 Also, make sure you have wget installed.
 LuaRocks has bad interactions with cURL, at least under FreeBSD, and will die with a PANIC in LuaJIT when trying to install a rock.